-J0033: Internal Error: Attempt to work with closed socket
+J0033: Internal Error: Attempt to work with closed socket Cause: Internal error.

-J0034: Internal Error: corrupted message; %s bytes read instead of %s as expected Cause: XML sent from the client to the server has become corrupted.
+J0034: Internal Error: corrupted message; %s bytes read instead of %s as expected

+Cause: XML sent from the client to the server has become corrupted.

 Action: Check compression settings for XML transferred from the client to the server.
-If the setting are correct, retry sending the request from the client to the server.
+If the setting are OK, retry sending the request from the client to the server.